Discover how AI can help enhance insurance claim management.

 Time to take stock: What is the current status of the insurance industry in the “age of digital change”, and where will the journey go in the future – despite or because of the current challenges for the industry?

-An interview with Stefan Eversberg by Sascha Langfus, Avenga’s insurance expert, and Miriam Birkett, Head of Marketing for Avenga DACH.
+An interview with Stefan Eversberg for Avenga Magazine.

 Where does the insurance industry stand?
 And where is it going?